microcks/microcks.github.io/using/alternatives.md

 			<h3 class="arvo">Mocking</h3>
 			<p>
 				SoapUI supports mocking and we rely also on its mock editor.
 However when it comes to deploying such mocks to the rest of the world, SoapUI uses a static approach where you have to generate and collect a Java Web Archive for later deploying on an application server.
-Scaling with this model may quickly become an issue has you may use a big amount of resources to "simply" handle mocks.
+Scaling with this model may quickly become an issue as you may use a big amount of resources to "simply" handle mocks.
 Microcks provides a more scalable, dynamic approach where mocks are created and updated on-the-fly without any deployment.
 			</p>

 			<h3 class="arvo">Testing</h3>